How to grow

 Regular watering two to three times per week is a must throughout the hotter summer months.
 However, during the cooler months, a thorough soaking once a week should be sufficient.

-Feed azaleas every spring, after their flowers have finished, with either a pelletised organic plant food, or a slow-release granular fertiliser.
-Follow this with a layer of organic mulch to reduce soil evaporation and so reduce their water requirements.
+Feed azaleas every spring after their flowers have finished, with either a pelletised organic plant food or a slow-release granular fertiliser.
+Follow this with a layer of organic mulch to reduce soil evaporation and to reduce their water requirements.
 As with all garden shrubs, a second fertilising during autumn is recommended to encourage strong, healthy, well-nourished plants.